 While attending University of Florida Mrs. Orion worked for Dr. Nawari Nawari, P.E. as his graduate teaching assistant.
 In this leadership role, Mrs. Orion taught both UF’s structural engineering course and UF’s advanced architectural software and technology course.
 Additionally, Autodesk, the leading company in architectural software development, selected Mrs. Orion to be their liaison to the UF School of Architecture.
 In this leadership role, Mrs. Orion was the Autodesk North American Student Representative for a series of internationally attended software conferences held bi-annually around the country.
 At these conferences, Mrs. Orion was provided advanced training on new tech, participated in hackathons to help develop and identify new market software solutions and gave presentations centered on how designers can engage new tech to inform creative design solutions.

 Immediately upon graduating from University of Florida Mrs. Orion accepted an architectural position and moved back to her hometown of Naples, Florida, to continue her research on the interface between the current and future needs of the baby boomer generation and our built environment.
 In Naples, Mrs. Orion has been on the project team for residential projects as well as local golf and country club projects.
 By deeply engaging with, testing and implementing the architectural articulation that is specific to this type of work, Mrs. Orion began to develop an architectural style that married her years of in depth study into human factors with the sophisticated architectural typology and vernacular of southwest Florida.

 The next vehicle to be used to further Mrs. Orion's research and passion for the study of architecture and design is her private practice.
 Started in September of 2019, Mrs. Orion is the founder and Principal Architect at Form & Light Architects LLC (FLA).
-FLA engages 21st century technologies, vision and technical detail and is excited to bring the next generation of architecture to southwest Florida.
+FLA engages 21st century technologies and a futurist vision to help usher in the next generation of fine architecture to southwest Florida.